-State-owned TV and radio operate alongside private broadcasters.
+State TV and radio operate alongside private broadcasters.
 Pan-Arab satellite stations are widely watched.

 Al-Qabas - private, daily